-I’ve found with these hair ties, they work best if you tie them round a few times, and double up if exercising or running.
-You can even mix it up by using old patterned socks, or socks missing their other pair.
+I’ve found these hair ties work best if you tie them round a few times and double up if exercising or running.
+You can even mix up the designs by using old patterned socks, or socks missing their other pair.

 Before we get started in learning how to make this easy, zero-waste hair ties – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 I love how customisable these hair ties are; simply adjust the strip width, use tights, stockings, pantyhose or socks that already have a pattern, or braid multiple strands together for a woven look.
 You can even use old clothing that have a hole or a small stain on them; just cut off those area’s and use the rest of them.